open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-de-fi-yield.md

 ### Decentralized Exchanges (DEXs)

 DEXs such as [Uniswap](https://uniswap.org/) operate more efficiently on Arbitrum, allowing for lower cost transactions and improved liquidity.
+For insights into decentralized exchanges and their impact, see [blockchain and decentralized finance](https://www.license-token.com/wiki/blockchain-and-decentralized-finance).

 ### Staking

 Arbitrum minimizes expenses in staking activities, boosting potential returns.
+For more on staking and its implications, explore [arbitrum staking](https://www.license-token.com/wiki/arbitrum-staking).

 ## Navigating Risks and Challenges

 While opportunities are plentiful, risks such as smart contract vulnerabilities and bridging complexities exist.
 Investors must exercise due diligence and stay informed about developments within Arbitrum and DeFi.
+For a deeper understanding of smart contracts, visit [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## Future Prospects of Arbitrum in DeFi